-- (a) The Applicant shall quantitatively assess the road traffic noise impact of the Project, with respect to the criteria set in Annex 5 of the TM, of unmitigated scenario and mitigated scenario at assessment year. - (b) The Applicant shall provide the input data sets of traffic noise model prediction model adopted in the EIA study as requested by the Director for the following scenarios: - (i) scenario without the Project at the assessment year; - (ii) unmitigated scenario at assessment year;

-- (iii) mitigated scenario at assessment year; and - (iv) prevailing scenario for indirect mitigated measures eligibility assessment.
+- 3.3.1.1 The Applicant shall quantitatively assess the road traffic noise impact of the Project, with respect to the criteria set in Annex 5 of the TM, of unmitigated scenario and mitigated scenario at assessment year(s).
+The assessment year(s) shall be made reference to Section 5.1 in Annex 13 of the TM. - 3.3.1.2 The Applicant shall provide the input data sets of traffic noise model prediction model adopted in the EIA study as requested by the Director for the following scenarios: - (i) unmitigated scenario at assessment year(s); - (ii) mitigated scenario at assessment year(s); and - (iii) prevailing scenario for indirect mitigated measures eligibility assessment.